Baker: Hospitals to curtail elective procedures amid ‘rapid increase’ in COVID-19 cases

 The expansion includes three new free express testing sites in Framingham, New Bedford, and Lynn that will have the capacity to test 1,000 people a day.

-“Stop the Spread” testing sites will also open in Barnstable, Berkshire, Franklin, and Hampshire counties, bringing the number statewide testing sites to 25.
+“Stop the Spread” testing sites will also open in Barnstable, Berkshire, Franklin, and Hampshire counties.

-Effective today, the state’s quarantine period will go from 14 days to eight days, and essential workers can return to work if they do not have symptoms, Sudders added.
+The expansion will give the state the capability of conducting up 110,000 tests per week at state-run sites.

+“Folks need to keep in mind that testing only represents a moment in time,” Baker said.
+“It’s critical that we all keeping working this so we can our schools and our economy functioning.”

 The federal government has allocated Massachusetts 59,475 doses of the Pfizer COVID-19 vaccine for the first shipment that is part of 300,000 doses that the CDC is expected to send the Commonwealth by the end of December, Baker noted.